-On that note, let’s take a look at construction photos of Moana’s Journey of Water from the last several months.
+On that note, let’s take a look at past construction photos of Moana’s Journey of Water from the last several months.
 Everything that follows is obviously outdated, as Moana’s Journey of Water is now finished and is welcoming guests…

 We’re back with another construction update on Moana’s Journey of Water as the project is closing in on its completion.

 In the last three months, the pace of the project has slowed to a crawl.
 During that stretch, we’ve seen a number of things added that would normally be finishing touches.
-Final landscaping is being done, water features are being tested, fabric shade canopies and wicker light fixture covers have been installed, and other details that are usually done in the home stretch of a project are wrapping up.
+Final landscaping has been done, water features are being tested, fabric shade canopies and wicker light fixture covers have been installed, and other details that are usually done in the home stretch of a project are wrapping up.

-However, principle construction is completed and has been for over a month.
+However, principle construction is completed and has been for several months.
 More recently, the focus has been landscaping (now mostly done) and detail work to ensure the project is show-ready for guests.
 Suffice to say, there’s very little to be done and this will almost certainly be our last update before Moana’s Journey of Water opens.